 - Meat Diet: Raptors are carnivorous and eat only meat, though the type of meat varies.
 Some raptors are fish-hunting specialists, while others may hunt snakes or others specialize in hunting birds.
 Many raptors are generalist hunters and will take a variety of prey.

 - Quiet Voice: Most raptors are nearly silent birds, with only a few calls used in extreme circumstances, such as an alarm call or the dramatic begging calls of young hatchlings.
-Silence is beneficial to a raptor, so it does not scare off potential prey.
+Silence is beneficial to a raptor since excessive vocalizations could scare off potential prey.

 - Powerful Flight: While most birds are adept fliers, raptors have different flight styles that help them hunt.
 Easy gliding and soaring can help a raptor find its prey, while powerful dives and swift pursuit is essential to capture each meal.

-Many other characteristics can help distinguish raptors from other types of birds, including sociability, individual territory size and patient behavior.
+Many other characteristics can help distinguish raptors from other types of birds, including individual territory size and patient hunting behavior.